-Thankfully, in most cases, this green discharge is curable and not a sign of a life-threatening situation.
+Thankfully, in most cases, this green discharge is curable, and it is never a sign of a life-threatening situation.

-Pregnancy causes so many changes in the body, and you’ll experience some very strange issues.
-Vaginal discharge will become a part of life, and will be an indicator of many different issues.
-When this discharge is green, it’s often caused by a urinary tract infection (UTI).
+Pregnancy causes so many changes in the body, and you can experience some very strange issues during that period.
+Vaginal discharge will become a part of your everyday life, and it will be an indicator of many different problems you face.

 If you notice green secretion, you can be pretty sure that the reason is a UTI (Urinary tract infection) which is very common during pregnancy.
 Why?
 Well, as your uterus expands, it affects the bladder.
 The high pressure leads to the urine flow restriction.
 As a result, the bladder fills up excessively and forces you to run to the bathroom more and more often while pregnancy moves away.